RealRobotics/rpi-kb/ubuntu/docker_ros/docker_ros.md

 # ROS in a docker container on a Pi 5

-The scripts in this directory setup and run a Ubuntu 24.04LTS and ROS Jazzy inside a docker container on a Raspberry Pi 5.
 Ubuntu 24.04LTS can be installed natively on the the Pi5 but camera support is sadly lacking.
-Using a docker on the Pi5 is the simplest way of working around this problem.
+Installing Ubuntu in a docker running Raspberry Pi OS is the simplest way of working around this problem.
+The scripts in this directory help you do this with minimal fuss.
+Tested on "Bookworm".

 ## Installation and setup